-Recipe for the most delicious Nut-Free Baklava ever, made from phyllo dough, dried apricots, shredded coconut, and golden raisins.
+Recipe for the most delicious Nut-Free Baklava ever, made from phyllo dough, dried apricots, dates or figs, and golden raisins.

 I call it ‘ours’ because it is being published on our blog.
 But the recipe actually is Lauren’s.